Here are some answers to some questions I have received about the center post below.

 I have 4-5 students at each center, but each student is participating in a different activity.
 Some of the materials are difficult for several students to use at the same time (pocket chart, big book easel, magnet board).
 As they experience these activities a few times independently, I think it will be easier for them to share and take turns and I can allow them more choice.

 4. Can you share the center chart pieces?

 Sure, I can!
 I can share the Literacy Center strips and Math Tub cards, and the green cards for the activities at the Reading Center.
 I can't share the word work activity cards because of the clip art I used on the cards.
 Click here.

 5. Pocket Chart Activities:

 I just make them.
 They are similar to the centers I make for my Literacy Units.
 I purposely wanted to stay away from making these on the computer.
 Even though my handwriting is not perfect like a computer font, I still wanted to use my own handwriting on the sentence strips.
-When I was looking though some old files (pre-computer days) I found some handwritten math plans from a presenter at a math training I attended many years ago.
+When I was looking through some old files (before computers) I found some handwritten math plans from a presenter at a math training I attended many years ago.
 It was so refreshing for my eyes to see actual writing instead of computer fonts.